jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create and manipulate a DataFrame/task.md

 ```

 ### Task
-1. Add a new column called 'Month salary' to the DataFrame with the following values: `[50000, 500000, 700000, 1000000]`.
+1. Add a new column called `Month cost` to the DataFrame with the following values: `[50000, 800000, 200000, 500000]`.
-2. Compute the 'Annual salary in thousands' and add this column to the DataFrame.
+2. Compute the `Annual cost in thousands` and add this column to the DataFrame.

 <div class="hint">You could operate with columns as they are numbers.
-Also use int64 type for column 'Annual salary in thousands'.</div>
+Also use int64 type for column `Annual salary in thousands`.</div>